near/docs/docs/tutorials/contracts/guest-book.md

 ##### Step 2: set contract name in code

-Modify the line in `src/config.js` that sets the account name of the contract.
+Modify the line in `src/config.js` that sets the account name of the contract (line 1).
 Set it to the account id you used above.

     const CONTRACT_NAME = process.env.CONTRACT_NAME || 'your-account-here!'